Seaford (Vic.)

 What has been the trend in development approvals over the past five years in the Seaford SA2?

-Looking at development activity over the past five years, the Seaford SA2's approval levels have been consistent with the yearly average of 84, showing stable development patterns.
+Looking at development activity over the past five years, the Seaford SA2's approval levels have been below the yearly average of 84, indicating a recent decline in approval activity.

 How many dwellings will be needed to accommodate future population growth in the Seaford SA2?